Amps

 State.
 Constructed within a metal cabinet, with white front and "D" handles.
 Two Selmer TV 4 x 10" Column Speakers were the designated units for use with this amplifier.

-This unit was developed for the 1967 London Trade Show.
-It had six channels, with reverberation on two of these.
+in early 1968.
+It had six single-input channels, with reverberation on two of these.
 Two of the other channels had send/return facilities for external echo/reverberation.